VUEngine/VBDE/readme.txt

     Note: If you're using VBDE Pro and want to use it from another directory than C:/vbde, you'll have to adjust the path to GCC accordingly under Settings > Other Settings > C/C++ > Path to GCC, and point it to {VBDE}\system\tools\TDM-GCC-32\bin\gcc.exe.
 This separate GCC version is needed by the C/C++ Plugin for indexing and can not be relative.
+You'll also have to reindex the sample projects using the respective button in the toolbar.

   o Compiling and running